mlx-kva/mlx-i2c-stick/web_interface/mlx-i2c-stick.md

 ## What is mlx-i2c-stick?

-Microcontroller on one hand a USB CDC UART and on the other a I2C master at 3.3V.
+A microcontroller with on one hand a USB CDC UART and on the other a I2C master at 3.3V.
 We provide open source firmware and an userinterface to easily get started with our I2C/3.3V based sensors.
 ![](assets/mlx-i2c-stick-overview.png)